 A synapse is a structure generally at the termination of an axon branch that mediates the communication of one neuron to another.
 A synapse transmits information from the presynaptic neuron's axon to a dendrite or cell body of the postsynaptic neuron.
 With a few exceptions, synapses release a chemical neurotransmitter upon the arrival of an action potential from the presynaptic neuron.
 (The exceptions are cases of direct electric coupling between neurons, but these will not concern us here.)
-Neurotransmitter molecules released from the presynaptic side of the synapse diffuse across the synaptic cleft, the very small space between the presynaptic ending and the postsynaptic neuron, and then bind to receptors on the surface of the postsynaptic neuron to excite or inhibit its spike-generating activity, or to modulate its behavior in other ways.
+Neurotransmitter molecules released from the presynaptic side of the synapse diffuse across the synaptic cleft, the very small space between the presynaptic neuron to excite or inhibit its spike-generating activity, or to modulate its behavior in other ways.
 A particular neurotransmitter may bind to several different types of receptors, with each producing a different effect on the postsynaptic neuron.
 For example, there are at least five different receptor types by which the neurotransmitter dopamine can affect a postsynaptic neuron.
 Many different chemicals have been identified as neurotransmitters in animal nervous systems.